Teacher high giving students

 Preparing Next-Generation Leaders for the Diverse Schools of Tomorrow

-Project LEADER is a federally funded project aimed to improve teaching and learning by supporting creative and exemplary pedagogy and practices for English learners (ELs).
-The project is a collaboration between St. John’s University and schools in New York City and surrounding counties with high EL populations.
+Project LEADER is a federally funded project aimed to improve teaching and learning by supporting creative and exemplary pedagogy and practices for English Learners (ELs).
+The project is a collaboration between St. John’s University and schools in New York City and surrounding school districts.

 The project addresses the shortage of qualified and state certified school building leaders who have leadership expertise and certification in upgrading, reforming, and restructuring TESOL/bilingual programs.
 Leaders are needed who can implement effective literacy practices, including digital literacy, academic literacy, family literacy, and parental involvement strategies.